mmccarty/alacarte/README.md

 History is important to give credit where it is due, and also because the licensing is a bit convoluted.

-The Interactive Course Assignment Pages (ICAP) project was started in 2007 by Kimberly Griggs, working for Oregon State University Libraries and Press.
+The Interactive Course Assignment Pages (ICAP) project was started in 2007 at the Oregon State University Libraries and Press by Kimberly Griggs.
 In 2008, ICAP was rebranded to Library a la Carte.
 Early versions were released under the GPL and are available from RubyForge and the rubyforge branch of our git repository.
 See:

 - https://rubyforge.org/projects/alacarte/
 - https://github.com/nubgames/alacarte/tree/rubyforge

-Ms. Griggs left OSU in 2010, but took care to oversee a 1.5 release under the GNU Affero Public License.
-That release is available both from her GitHub page and the griggsk branch of our source tree.
+Version 1.5 was released under the GNU Affero Public License.
+That release is available both from the original developer's GitHub page and the griggsk branch of our source tree.
 See:

 - https://github.com/griggsk/Library-a-la-Carte
 - https://github.com/nubgames/alacarte/tree/griggsk

-The project began to wither with her departure, though OSU made efforts to maintain it through 2011.
-In Decemeber 2012, OSU released version 1.6 and declared a la Carte abandonware.
+In December 2012, OSU released version 1.6 and declared a la Carte abandonware.
 With the 1.6 release, the license reverted to GPL3.
 See:

 - http://alacarte.library.oregonstate.edu/node/25416